“How often should I be posting on social media?”

 So, how often should you post?
 Plenty of companies have conducted studies to figure out what works best on various social platforms.

-We analyzed the data in those studies to give you an idea of how often to post to Facebook, Twitter, Instagram, LinkedIn and Google+.
+We analyzed the data in those studies to give you an idea of how often to post to Facebook, Twitter, Instagram and LinkedIn.